sapcc/swift-drive-autopilot/test/README.md

 * `common.sh` contains shared initialization logic and a library of functions.
 * `cleanup.sh` cleans up resources from a previous testcase.
 It is idempotent;
   if nothing needs to be cleaned up, it will not do anything.

+The testcases are ordered and also roughly organized into blocks by their initial number:

+* Tests 01, 02, etc. test drive discovery and initial setup.
+* Tests 11, 12, etc. test reaction to events after the initial discovery and setup (drive failures, reinstatements, etc.).